UF Law Through the Years

-The Florida Legislature appropriated $3,400,000 for the Law Center complex.
+The Florida Legislature appropriated $3.4 million for the law center complex.

 The Board of Regents approved the request of the College of Law that the Juris Doctor degree be reinstated to replace the Bachelor of Laws degrees as the first professional degree in law.

 Architects received the Architectural Design Honor Award for 1966 from the American Institute of Architects for “the best major building design in Florida for 1966.”

 Circuit Judge James C. Adkins, Jr. received the James W. Day Award, presented annually to a non-faculty member who has contributed to the field of legal education and assisted the law student body.

 Professor Leonard S. Powers was appointed to the newly created position as Associate Dean of the College of Law.